-The Youth Enterprise Hub builds 21st century entrepreneurial capabilities in all young people in inner north of Melbourne.
+The Youth Enterprise Hub builds 21st century entrepreneurial capabilities in all young people in Melbourne's inner north.

 The Youth Enterprise Hub is overseen by a Working Party – a sub-committee of the Inner North Youth Employment Taskforce (INYET) and is a partnership between community agencies, business and industry, schools and education providers.